Privacy and policy including – General sales terms and conditions of

 * Note: Weekend and public holiday hours do not count unless work is involved on these days

 9.6 Regulation.
 All prices for service and consultancy services are added 3% each year on 1 January.
 The adjustment shall have an effect on service and consultancy services provided after 1 January of that year.

 9.7 Allowance.
-If the Seller’s costs increase as a result of buyer’s circumstances, Buyer is obliged to pay reimbursement to the Seller.
+If the Seller’s costs increase as a result of the buyer’s circumstances, the Buyer is obliged to pay reimbursement to the Seller.

 10. Late payment

 10.1 Interest rate.
 If buyer does not pay in a timely manner for reasons for which the Seller is not liable, the Seller is entitled to 1,5 % interest per month from the due date until payment is made.
 The buyer is also obliged to pay the reminder fee on each issued reminder of DKK 100 (up to a total of

 300) and reimburse any costs related to the collection and other expenses related to the recovery of the purchase price.
 At the same time, the seller is entitled to claim a fixed compensation amount of DKK 310 excluding VAT to cover the

 10.2 If the consideration (including fees and interest) is not paid in a timely manner, the Seller may terminate the Agreement if the Buyer has not corrected the relationship within 8 days of the written claim.

 10.3 Repeal.
 If the buyer has not yet paid the overdue amount after 14 days, the Seller shall, upon written notice to the Buyer, be entitled to:

 (i) cancel the sale of the Products to which the late payment relates and demand the return of the Products from the Buyer if delivery has taken place;